Foad255/risc-cpu/README.md

 # RISC-V 32-bit Single-Cycle CPU (RV32I)

-This repository contains a **32-bit RISC-V single-cycle processor** implementation, designed following the **classic Patterson & Hennessy single-cycle datapath** model.
+This repository contains a basic **32-bit RISC-V single-cycle processor** implementation, designed following the **classic Patterson & Hennessy single-cycle datapath** model.

 The CPU executes one instruction per clock cycle and closely mirrors the textbook architecture in terms of components and dataflow.

----

-## 📐 Architecture Overview
+## Overview

 The processor is based on the **RV32I base integer instruction set** and includes: